 - Set a digital multimeter to measure the current.
 The reading should be under 2 ohms.

 - Measure the resistance between the two terminals shown in the picture.

 If the resistance is below two ohms, the battery is ok.
 If the resistance is above two ohms, the battery is not good and needs to be replaced.

 Keep in mind that even if the battery shows under two ohms, it may still not charge and be faulty due to internal failure.
 This test was performed on a 2010 Mercedes-Benz S400 hybrid.

 If you are having issues with the hybrid, please “contact the YOUCANIC” team with any questions that you may have.
 We can help you troubleshoot the problem FREE of charge as long as you send us the codes.
 We need the codes from these four modules:

 - DC/DC converter,

 - Power Electronics Module

 If your vehicle is at the dealership or mechanic, ask them for the list of codes and send them to us.
-If you want to ship the car to Baltimore, we can repair it at a fraction of the dealer cost.
-We love these cars and believe that it is a sin to pay over $10k to keep these cars running.
+If you want to ship the car to Baltimore, we can repair it at a fraction of the dealer’s cost.
+We love these cars and believe it is a sin to pay over $10k to keep them running.